Optimization Problems for Machine Learning: A Survey: Linear Dimension Reduction

 \subsection{Principal Components}

+Principal Components Analysis (PCA) \cite{jolliffe2011principal} \revtwoCG{aims to find a low-dimensional representation of the dataset with highly informative derived features.
+Principal components are ordered in terms of their explained variances, which measure the amount of information retained from the original set of features $X_1,\ldots,X_p$.}

-Principal Components Analysis (PCA) \cite{jolliffe2011principal} constructs features with large variance based on the original set of features.
-In particular, assuming the regressors are standardized to a mean of $0$ and a variance of $1$, the direction of the first principal component is a unit vector \JSrev{$\phi^1 \in \mathbb{R}^p$} that is the solution of the optimization problem \JSrev{ } Problem \eqref{PCA1-obj}-\eqref{PCA1-cons} is the traditional formulation of PCA and can be solved via Lagrange multipliers methods.
+In particular, assuming the regressors are standardized to a mean of $0$ and a variance of $1$, the direction of the first principal component is a unit vector \JSrev{$\phi^1 \in \mathbb{R}^p$} that is the solution of the optimization problem \JSrev{ } Problem \eqref{PCA1-obj}--\eqref{PCA1-cons} is the traditional formulation of PCA and can be solved via Lagrange multipliers methods.
 Since the formulation is sensitive to the presence of outliers, several approaches have been proposed to improve robustness \cite{reris2015principal}.
-One approach is to replace the $L_2$ norm in \eqref{PCA1-obj} with the $L_1$ norm.
+One approach is to replace the \revtwoCG{$2$-norm} in \eqref{PCA1-obj} with the \revtwoCG{$1$-norm}.

-\JSrev{An iterative heuristic approach can be used to obtain the principle components where} the first principal component \JSrev{$Z_1 = \sum_{j=1}^p \phi_{j}^1 X_j$} is the projection of the original features with the largest variability \JSrev{The subsequent principal components are obtained iteratively where each principal component \mbox{$Z_h, h = 2, \dots, H$} is obtained by a linear combination of the feature columns $X_1, \dots, X_p$.
+\JSrev{An iterative approach can be used to obtain the \revtwoCG{principal} components where} the first principal component \JSrev{$Z_1 = \sum_{j=1}^p \phi_{j}^1 X_j$} is the projection of the original features with the largest variability. \JSrev{The subsequent principal components are obtained iteratively where each principal component \mbox{$Z_h, h = 2, \dots, H$} is obtained by a linear combination of the feature columns $X_1, \dots, X_p$.
 Each $Z_h$ is uncorrelated with $Z_1, \dots, Z_{h-1}$ which have larger variance}.
-Introducing the sample covariance matrix $S$ of the regressors $X_j$, the direction \JSrev{$\phi^h \in \mathbb{R}^p$ of the $h$-th principal component $Z_h$} is the solution of \JSrev{ }
+Introducing the sample covariance matrix $S$ of the regressors $X_j$, the direction \JSrev{$\phi^h \in \mathbb{R}^p$ of the $h$-th principal component $Z_h$} is the solution of